tnakatani/cs6601_assignment_2/README.md

 In addition to the basic assignment, you will have the option to compete against your peers for the glory of being the Fall 2018 AI-Game-Playing champ.
 We’ll set up a system to pit your AI against others, and we’ll be handing out extra credit for the top players.
 May the odds be ever in your favor.

-If you wish to compete in the tournament, simply include a plaintext file with a description of your agent, titled ‘AI.txt’, while submitting for the third section of tests (submit_b) and your CustomPlayer instance will be enlisted.
+If you wish to compete in the tournament, simply include a plaintext file with a description of your agent, titled ‘AI.txt’, while submitting for the third section of tests (submit_c) and your CustomPlayer instance will be enlisted.

 If you compete in the AI tournament and your agent finishes in the top 10, you will receive bonus points for this assignment (bonus points are added to the grades of each assignment.
 Not to final score. ):